Snowdar/asv-subtools/README.md

 + **Model Blueprint**: the path of ```your_model.py```
 + **Model Creation** : the code to init a model class, such as ```resnet(40, 1211, loss="AM")```

 In ASV-Subtools, the model is individual.
 This means that we should know the the path of ```model.py``` and how to init this model class at least when using this model in training or testing module.
-This structure is designed to avoid modifying codes of other module frequently.
-For example, if the embedding extractor is wrote down as a called program and we use a fixed method ```from my_model_py import my_model``` to import this model, then it will be in trouble for ```model_2.py``` and ```model_3.py``` etc..
+This structure is designed to avoid modifying codes of static modules frequently.
+For example, if the embedding extractor is wrote down as a called program and we use a inline method ```from my_model_py import my_model``` to import a fixed model from a fixed ```model.py``` , then it will be not free for ```model_2.py```, ```model_3.py``` and so on.

-**Note that**, all model ([torch.nn.Module](https://pytorch.org/docs/stable/nn.html#torch.nn.Module)) shoud inherit [libs.nnet.framework.TopVirtualNnet](./pytorch/libs/nnet/framework.py) class to get some default functions, such as **auto-saving model creation and blueprint**, extracting emdedding of whole utterance, step-training and computing accuracy etc..
-By inheriting, it is very convenient to transform your pytorch model to ASV-Subtools model.
+**Note that**, all model ([torch.nn.Module](https://pytorch.org/docs/stable/nn.html#torch.nn.Module)) shoud inherit [libs.nnet.framework.TopVirtualNnet](./pytorch/libs/nnet/framework.py) class to get some default functions, such as **auto-saving model creation and blueprint**, extracting emdedding of whole utterance, step-training, computing accuracy, etc..
+It is easy to transform the original model of Pytorch to ASV-Subtools model by inheriting.
+Just modify your ```model.py``` w.r.t this [x-vector example](./pytorch/model/xvector.py).

 ### Training Framework
-The basic training framework is provided here and the relation between every module is very clear.
+The basic training framework is provided here and the relations between every module are very clear.
 So it will be not complex if you want to change anything you want to have a custom ASV-Subtools.

 **Note that**, [libs/support/utils.py](./pytorch/libs/support/utils.py) has many common functions, so it is imported in most of ```*.py```.